stepanstipl/kore/doc/devel-kore-with-kind.md

-# How to develop localy using kind
+# How to develop locally using kind

 Kore depends on and manages it's dependencies in Kubernetes.